zentyal/zentyal/docs/en/user/intro.rst

-Once the eBox Platform installation process is completed, you get graphical interface with a browser to authenticate in the eBox web interface using the password given in the firsts steps of the installer.
+Once the eBox Platform installation process is completed, you get graphical interface with a browser to authenticate in the eBox web interface using the password given in the first steps of the installer.

 .. figure:: images/intro/ebox_installer-desktop.png
    :scale: 50